Big Big World (song): Chart performance

-"Big Big World" was successful in Europe, reaching the number-one position in 8 countries; Austria, Belgium (Flanders), Germany, the Netherlands, Norway, Spain, Sweden and Switzerland.
+"Big Big World" reached number one in eight countries: Austria, Belgium (Flanders), Germany, the Netherlands, Norway, Spain, Sweden and Switzerland.
 In Sweden, the song set a record for the fastest-played single on Swedish radio, receiving airplay at least once every 13 minutes.
 It also topped the Eurochart Hot 100 on 27 February 1999.
-The single reached number two in Belgium (Wallonia), Denmark, France, Hungary and Italy.
+The single reached number two in Denmark, France, Hungary, Italy and Wallonia.
 It was also a top-10 hit in Finland, Greece, Ireland, and the United Kingdom.
 Outside Europe, "Big Big World" peaked at number three in New Zealand, number 17 in Australia, number 39 in Canada, and number 92 on the US Billboard Hot 100.

-It was awarded with a gold record in France (250,000), New Zealand (5,000) and Switzerland (25,000), silver record in the United Kingdom (200,000), and platinum record in Austria (50,000), Belgium (100,000 (2× Platinum)), Germany (500,000), the Netherlands (75,000), Norway (2× Platinum) and Sweden (90,000 (3× Platinum)).
+It was awarded with a gold record in France, New Zealand and Switzerland; a silver record in the United Kingdom; a platinum record in Austria, Germany, and the Netherlands; and a multi-platinum disc in Belgium, Norway and Sweden.